 As you move forward with your physiotherapy and improved mobility from your new hip or knee, MGH wants to know how well you have transitioned home.

-We will call you 2 days after discharge to ask a few questions about how you are doing since leaving the hospital.
+We will call you every day after discharge for the first 3 days to ask a few questions about how you are doing since leaving the hospital.

 Published by the Surgery Program at Michael Garron Hospital